dporru/fuga-ansible-demo/README.md

-# DHPA Techfest 2017 Fuga Demo
+# Fuga Ansible Demo

-Source code for the Demo given by Fuga at the DHPA Techfest 2017.
+Source code for the Demo given by the Fuga team to deploy instances using Ansible.

 ## Demo